 Once enrolled, students must complete major and general education requirements.
 They may also need to complete an internship, gaining hands-on experience in the field.
 Some programs require a capstone project that includes a simulation or collaboration with a top employer to address a real-world supply chain management issue.

-Scholarships for Logistics and Supply Chain Management Students
+FAQ Logistics and Supply Chain Management Degrees

 Best Logistics and Supply Chain Management Degrees 2021